So you're fully up to speed, with what’s happening inside your digestive system during an ULTRA or or an Ironman

 The Finishing Comment –

 An endurance athlete can train for over a year in the preparation for a major ultra-endurance race.
-It’s amazing how shockingly common Did-Not-Finishes are, in this sport.
-Not because of under-training, not because of muscle soreness or tiredness – but simply because of the gut impact.
+It’s amazing how common runners stomach is in this sport.
+Not because of under-training, not because of muscle soreness or tiredness – but simply because of the gut impact, or runners stomach.

 Follow the Big 3 above and minimize the Ultra Gut risks, and raise your chances of finishing and posting your new personal-best times.